adr/madr/template/adr-template.md

 <!-- This is an optional element.
 Feel free to remove. -->
 ### Consequences

+Positive Consequences:

-* Good, because {positive consequence, e.g., improvement of one or more desired qualities, …}
+* {positive consequence, e.g., improvement of one or more desired qualities, …}

+Negative Consequences:

-* Bad, because {negative consequence, e.g., compromising one or more desired qualities, …}
+* {negative consequence, e.g., compromising one or more desired qualities, …}
 * … <!-- numbers of consequences can vary -->

 <!-- This is an optional element.
 Feel free to remove. -->